SudhirMahaaraja/Flight-Booking-Chatbot/README.md

 1. **HTML Files:**
 - `index.html`: Frontend interface for the Flight Booking Chatbot.

-2. **CSS Files:**
-- `style.css`: Stylesheet for enhancing the visual appeal of the chatbot interface.

-3. **JavaScript Files:**
-- `script.js`: Client-side JavaScript code for dynamic interaction with the chatbot.

 4. **Python Files:**
 - `app.py`: Backend Flask application managing HTTP requests and responses.
-- `rasa_chatbot.py`: Implementation of the Flight Booking Chatbot using Rasa.
-- `nlp_utils.py`: Utility functions for text processing and analysis using spaCy and TF-IDF.

 ## Usage
 1. Data Preparation: